 Recreation Resources is responsible for administering federal and state recreational grant programs to local and state governments.
 The Division manages the Local Parks and Recreation Fund (LPRF), the Recreational Trails Program (RTP), and the Tennessee Recreation Initiative Program (TRIP), the Land and Water Conservation Fund (LWCF), and the Natural Resources Trust Fund (NRTF).
 The programs listed below have a match requirement and specific regulations for the applicants.
 If applications are selected for funding, the land must be publicly owned and a Notice of Limitation of Usage must be placed on the land parcel's deed protecting the land in perpetuity for public recreation.
 In certain instances publicly owned land that is leased from another public entity can qualify as land for certain grant programs listed below.

-Application resources for the 2020 Public Recreation Grants Cycle
+2023 Public Recreation Grants Cycle

 Local Parks and Recreation Fund (LPRF)